josoriora/solid-swift/README.md

+# TLDR

+1. **The Single Responsibility Principle** — Classes should have a single responsibility and thus only a single reason to change.
+2. **The Open/Closed Principle** — Classes and other entities should be open for extension but closed for modification.
+3. **The Liskov Substitution Principle** — Objects should be replaceable by their subtypes.
+4. **The Interface Segregation Principle** — Interfaces should be client specific rather than general.
+5. **The Dependency Inversion Principle** — Depend on abstractions rather than concretions.

 # Object Oriented Programming

  It is a way of programming based on the concept of objects as an entity capable of storing data in form of fields and methods and operations that can be done on itself.
 An object can modify its fields giving the possibility